-Give your breakfast a jumpstart with easy to make and delicious Protein Pancakes with Bananas.
+Give your breakfast a jumpstart with easy to make and delicious Banana Cottage Cheese Pancakes.
+Kids and adults love these pancakes!
 The fluffy flapjacks pack an extra boost of protein from the addition of creamy cottage cheese and eggs.
 Ripe bananas and a smidgen of pure maple syrup add just the right touch of sweetness to this perfect breakfast.

 Besides loads of fun, a recent visit from my daughter and grandson resulted in a new high-protein breakfast option.
 We love regular pancakes in our house, and Protein Pancakes with Bananas are a new favorite.